mhertel278/pizza_store/README.md

 ![dollars](/images/dollars_card.png) ![units](/images/units_card.png)![orders](/images/orders_card.png)
 - Total dollars are strongest at lunch time hours than dinner hours
 - Total dollars are stronger on weekdays than weekends
-- Avg units sold per order is highest during lunch time hours
+- Avg units sold per order is highest during lunch time hours, as seen on the tooltips in these to images:
+![lunch](/images/heat_map_lunch.png) ![dinner](/images/heat_map_dinner.png)
     - Recommendation: offer buy-one-get-one 50% off or some similar offer in the evening hours to increase pizzas per order and thus total dollars in evening
-![lunch](/images/heat_map_lunch.png) ![dinner](/images/heat_map_dinner.png)
-- Very few orders are being placed before 11:00 am and after 10:00 pm
+- Very few orders are being placed before 11:00 am and after 10:00 pm, as can been seen in the above images
     - Recommendation: reduce business hours to 11:00 am to 11:00 pm to cut down labor costs during low-sales times
 - Very few XL or XXL pizzas are being sold
 ![sizes](/images/sizes.png)